bruinbrown/HMACAuth/readme.md

-HMAC AUthorization for ASP.NET Web API projects
+HMAC Authorization for ASP.NET Web API projects
 ===============================================

 What is it?